 starts-with <PATTERN> tests...

-Returns 0 if any given argument starts with the first argument, else returns 1
+Returns 0 if the first argument starts with any of the other ones, else returns 1

 status [ -h | --help ] [-l] [-i]

 With no arguments status displays the current login information of the shell.

 returns true if the shell is a login shell.
 Also --is-login.